Blog Home

 • LSV keywords are also great for your SEO, helping boost your rankings for your niche.

-The World Wide Web turned 30 in March.
+The World Wide Web was born in 1989.
 From the clunky beige boxes in CERN, Tim Berners-Lee’s memo ushered the world into a new realm of information.

-Alongside the Web came ways to search for these hypertext documents (or web pages), and ways to optimise those pages.
-Search engine optimisation was born and became a multi-billion dollar industry as businesses started adopting tactics to gain exposure to web users.
+Alongside the Web came ways to search for these hypertext documents (or web pages) and ways to optimise those pages.
+Search engine optimisation (SEO) was born.
+It soon became a multi-billion-dollar industry as businesses adopted tactics to gain exposure to web users.

-A key component for both SEO and the Web is the keyword.
+A key component for both SEO strategy and the Web is the keyword.
 But as the Web has grown, the value and importance of keywords have changed.
-Businesses have spent millions of dollars optimising for highly competitive search terms.
-More people search for them, so that means more potential customers, right?
+Businesses have spent millions of dollars on digital marketing optimising for highly competitive search terms.
+More monthly search volume means more potential customers, right?

-But high search volume keywords are competitive for a reason.
+However, high search volume keywords are competitive for a reason.
 What about keywords with low search volume?
+Even zero-volume keywords?
 Where do they figure in the equation?

 This article is not an alchemical solution for your keyword strategy.
 Low search volume (LSV) keywords come with risks.
-The primary issue is in the name – they’re low search.
-There are millions of keywords with less than 50 searches a month and with 4.39 billion internet users in 2019, that’s a minuscule figure.
+The primary issue is in the name – they have a lower search volume.
+There are millions of keywords with less than 50 searches a month.
+With 5.35 billion internet users in 2024, that’s a minuscule figure.

 Those keywords are also long-tail keywords.
 The longer the tail, the smaller the search volume.
-Low competition sounds enticing but it takes a lot of skill to optimise for a 5+ word search term without looking like you are keyword stuffing.
-Most marketers wouldn’t bother going that far down and that’s understandable.
+Low competition sounds enticing, but it takes a lot of skill to optimise for a five+ word search term without looking like you are keyword stuffing.
+Most content marketers wouldn’t bother going that far down, and that’s understandable.

 But it’s not all high risk.
-SEO is about finding a balance between search volume, trend, ranking difficulty, and there are many benefits to LSV keywords.
+SEO is about finding a balance between metrics like search query volume, trend, and keyword difficulty.
+In fact, there are many benefits to LSV keywords.

 Great ROI

-Say you’re offering a special Halloween hampers.
+Say you’re in e-commerce and offer a special on Halloween hampers.
 They’re niche enough that competition should be low.
-You might not receive high volumes of users (and they won’t be regular as it’s seasonal), but your chances of ranking are much higher and that means a higher potential of converting the small number of users you get.
+You might not receive high volumes of users (and they won’t be regular as it’s seasonal).
+But your chances of ranking are much higher – which means more potential to convert the small number of high-quality users you get.

-But say you don’t have time to write blog posts about these hampers and you outsource them.
-Hampers start at £50 and go up to £100 and a couple of blog posts cost about £500.
+But say you don’t have time to write a piece of content about these hampers, and you outsource.
+Hampers start at £50 and go up to £100, and a couple of blog posts cost about £500.
 That’s 10 sales of the smaller hampers to cover the cost of the blog posts.

 If your keywords have search volumes between 50-100, you’re aiming for a conversion rate between 5%-20%.

-Ignore low search volume keywords at your peril!
+In short, ignore low or zero-search volume keywords at your peril!

 LSV keywords make SEOs even better

-The problem with high search volume keywords in that context is you’re less likely to find specific improvements to increase your rankings because they might not be there.
-That’s when backlink profiles play their part.
-Bigger competitors will have more backlinks, bigger traffic, and better CTRs.
+The problem with high search volume keywords is that it’s really difficult to improve your rankings.
+That’s when efforts in link building play their part.
+But large competitors will usually have more backlinks, Google ads, bigger traffic potential, and better CTRs.

-But low search volume keywords are different.
-There’s a certain buzz from finding a keyword in your niche with a low search volume.
-Even better if there’s no competition and you get the right users and the right traffic.
-On the flip side, if your content doesn’t perform well for LSV keywords, you know you’ve missed something.
+Low search volume keywords are different.
+There’s a certain buzz from finding a specific keyword in your niche with a low search volume.
+It’s even better if there’s no competition and you get the right users and traffic.
+On the flip side, if your content strategy doesn’t perform well for LSV keywords, you know you’ve missed something.
 Consider the following:

 Refine, rinse, and repeat.
 That’s an SEO motto to live by.